normcyr/montreal-aqi-api/README.md

 - Fetches the latest air quality data from Montréal’s open data portal
 - Lists currently active air quality monitoring stations
 - Computes the AQI based on RSQA methodology
-- Estimates pollutant concentrations from reported AQI contributions[^1]
+- Estimates pollutant concentrations from reported AQI contributions¹
 - Exposes structured station and pollutant data via Python models
 - Outputs **machine-readable JSON** from the CLI
 - Structured logging with optional debug mode
-- Test suite covering core logic and CLI behavior
+- Test suite covering core logic, JSON contract, and CLI behavior

-[^1]: The City of Montréal does not currently expose raw pollutant concentrations.
-Estimated concentrations are derived from rounded AQI values and should be treated as approximations.
+¹ Estimated concentrations are derived from rounded AQI values and should be treated as approximations.

 ---